Lieutenant Frederick John Gordon Whittall MC

 2nd Lieutenant Thomas Frederick Goldsmith MC & Bar

-Thomas Goldsmith’s MC and Bar were simultaneously gazetted on 16/9/18 and probably relate to deeds at Ypres in April 1918.
-The first citation reads “For conspicuous gallantry and devotion to duty.
+Thomas Goldsmith’s MC and Bar were simultaneously gazetted on 16/9/18 and probably relate to deeds in the German Spring Offensive and at Ypres in April 1918.
+The first citation for action near Manchester Hill reads “For conspicuous gallantry and devotion to duty.
 This officer held out in a redoubt for thirty-six hours with four mortars, firing eighty rounds of T.M. [trench mortar] ammunition at the enemy at close range, when he was surrounded on three sides.”
 The BAR citation reads “For conspicuous gallantry and devotion to duty during an attack, when he moved from post to post encouraging the men and helping the wounded.
 On one occasion, when an enemy machine gun was established within 50 yards of his position, he left the trench with a small party and silenced the gun.
 It was largely due to his courage and determination that the position was held in face of terrible odds.”
 Thomas originally enlisted as a Private in the Kings Liverpool Regiment and entered France the day before the 17th Manchesters.
 In 1919 he had addresses in the Gold Coast, Africa and 3 Thompson Street, Moss Side.

 2nd Lieutenant Fred Ruddy MC DCM